sf666/nextcp2/README.md

 # nextCP/2

-nextCP/2 is a Java and Typescript based project implementing features of an UPnP control point.
+nextCP/2 is a Java and Typescript web-based UPnP control point.

+Screenshots and basic usage is shown in [GitHub Pages](https://sf666.github.io/).

-Please see the [Wiki](https://github.com/sf666/nextcp2/wiki) for some documentation
+Please see the [Wiki](https://github.com/sf666/nextcp2/wiki) for some documentation.

 ## installation